projectsveltos/sveltos/docs/addons.md

 ---
-title: Sveltos - Kubernetes Add-on Controller | Manage and Deploy Add-ons
+title: Sveltos - Kubernetes Add-on Controller | Manage Kubernetes Add-ons with Ease
 description: Sveltos is an application designed to manage hundreds of clusters by providing declarative APIs to deploy Kubernetes add-ons across multiple clusters.
 tags:
     - Kubernetes